wrist mechanics online course featured image

 Spin

-It has a lot of forward spin when it lands and then rolls forward.
+If it has a lot of forward spin when it lands it will roll forward.
 Forward spin is great on a drive but not great with a wedge shot.
 Overall, spin rates also impact the trajectory and direction of your golf shots.

 Spin rates are a major factor to look at and consider when deciding on which club to purchase.